rknell/alcocalc/API.md

 - `startingTemperature`: The temperature in Celsius
 - `sugars`: Optional list of sugars to add
 - `targetABV`: The desired final alcohol by volume as a decimal
+- `bottleSize`: The size of each bottle in litres (defaults to 0.7L)

 **Returns:**
 - A `DilutionResult` containing the calculated values